How to Convert Google KML to Esri Shapefile

 5. Calculate Population Increase

-The final step before we run the translation is to calculate the population increase; we will do this with an ExpressionEvaluator transformer.
+The final step before running the translation is to calculate the population increase; we will do this using an ExpressionEvaluator transformer.
 Add an ExpressionEvaluator to the canvas and connect it between the AttributeManager and the writer feature type.

 expressionworkflow.png

-This expression calculates the percent increase between 2001 and 2011 populations.
-It does this by taking the absolute value of the difference and divides it by the original value - the resulting decimal is then converted to a percent.
+This expression calculates the percent increase between the 2001 and 2011 populations.
+It does this by taking the absolute value of the difference and dividing it by the original value - the resulting decimal is then converted to a percent.

 expressioneval.png